 • Flash the root script from the device's recovery mode.

 There are two ways to root the Android device.
-One way is to introduce exploits in the system, and the other way is to flash the custom recovery.
+One way is to introduce exploits in the system, and the other is to flash the custom recovery.
 The second option is the easiest and less risky, and Kingo Root uses the same to root the Android.

 • Android 1.5 Cupcake,